wakaru44/ansible.sbs_provision/README.md

 - do all that using authenticated repos and not public ones?

+- fix the inventory creation so the user is specified as ansible parameter, not as "user@host", that causes failures.

 - maybe one day include the local workstation as well?
+   - have a local workstation bootstrap to make it easy to use for new computers too.
+   - ideally, include in the readme the raw url of the script so it can curl | sudo bash 'ed.

 - make sure we use the correct key to connect to the instance